Unity-Technologies/ml-agents/docs/Training-Environment-Parameter-Randomization.md

         return np.random.choice(self.possible_vals)
 ```

-Now we need to specify the new sampler type in the sampler YAML file.
+Now we need to specify the new sampler type in the trainer configuration file.
 For example, we use this new
 sampler type for the `Environment Parameter` *mass*.

 ```yaml